cygnus8929/Selectr-wiki1/Options.md

 #### Default: `false`
 #### Usage: `single`, `multi`

-When set to `true` the dropsdown will close during scrolling.
+When set to `true` the dropdown will close during scrolling and/or window resizing.

 ---